1.

 (new yomei-san in Miharu).

-can experience American life without leaving Miharu.
-Tours of the RLH for Miharu
+children experienced American life without leaving Miharu.
+Tours of the

-children are FREE.
-Craft and cooking classes are offered for cost of materials
+RLH for Miharu children are FREE.
+Craft and cooking classes are offered for cost

 19. The RLH Managers happily arrange their days off around the schedule of Miharu schools

 and town events.
-Jeana happily receives visitors, even on her scheduled days off, and takes overnight guests on any day of
+Jeana happily received visitors, even on her scheduled days off, and took overnight guests on any day of

-20. The Sister City program allows two students from Miharu to attend American high school each year.
-This program costs approx. 500,000 yen per student, but similar programs offered throughout
+20. The Sister City program allowed two students from Miharu to attend American high school each year.
+This program costed approx. 500,000 yen per student, but similar programs offered

-15 years of the program, the cost per student was less than 200,000 yen – the cost has increased due to changes in US
+the first 15 years of the program, the cost per student was less than 200,000 yen – the cost has increased due to changes